Criminal Intents/Morning Star: Background

 Following the release of their second album, "Gigahearts", Dope Stars began touring extensively from 2006 to 2008.
 This reportedly gave Victor Love time to write new tracks for a third album.
 Because Love was busy with other projects and with touring, the album was delayed until 2009.
 Not wanting to keep fans waiting for more material, Dope Stars decided they would first release a double EP that would preview the full album.
 The EP, "Criminal Intents/Morning Star" was released on April 21, 2009 as both a digital download and a CD.

 As with all other projects of Dope Stars, Victor Love wrote all of the songs for the EP.
 The tracks "Can You Imagine", "Lost", "Bang Your Head", and "Braindamage" were all taken from their previous album Gigahearts and remixed by various other bands for the EP.
 The final track on the EP, "Vyperpunk", was taken from their debut album, ://Neuromance.
 On the other hand, a few tracks were taken from the EP and included on their next full album.
 There were two tracks included, "Digital Warriors" and "Criminal Intents", both of which detail the story arc of the 21st Century Slave's concept of a group of eponymous rebels fighting against a corporation out to rule the world using technology.

 Following the release of Criminal Intents, Dope Stars Inc. immediately released their third album, 21st Century Slave.
 Due to the EP being a precursor to the third album, both pieces share the same lyrical mood and meaning inspired by the cyberpunk writings of author William Gibson.

+In 2015 a new version of the EP, Criminal Intents/Morning Star (Unlimited Edition) was released.